Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-\end{proposition} \begin{proof} Given the preceding lemmas, the proposition follows from Talagrand's inequality applied to the class $\{\pi_j(1_{(-\infty,x]})-1_{(-\infty,x]}\}$ in the same way as in the proof of Lemma 4 in Gin\'{e} and Nickl (2007), so we omit it. \end{proof}
+\begin{pf} Given the preceding lemmas, the proposition follows from Talagrand's inequality applied to the class $\{\pi_j(1_{(-\infty ,x]})-1_{(-\infty,x]}\}$ in the same way as in the proof of Lemma 4 in \cite{2009bGin}, so we omit it. \end{pf}